 Framing a card of buttons or just a single button or a pair, is a snap: mount the buttons on vintage or scrap book paper and frame.
 I found this old oak frame at an estate sale and loved its look with the mother of pearl buttons, with I mounted with photo corners.

 I think this piece of wall art is stunning, don’t you?
 Simple and graphic, it makes a real statement.
 If you sewed the buttons onto a piece of fabric, your buttons would be unharmed.
-However, I hink that would be way to much work; I’d have to glue them(!).
-(Note: I found this on Pinterest and there was no source.)
+However, I think that would be way to much work; I’d have to glue them(!).
+(Note: I found this idea on Pinterest and there was no source.)